Created on: 28 April 2025

 Disadvantages

+Would you prefer a clean decking surface without visible screws?
+Then hidden fastening is the ideal solution for your project!
 The biggest advantage is that the decking boards can be installed without any visible screws on the surface, resulting in a clean and harmonious appearance.
 In this method, the fasteners are concealed and therefore invisible to the naked eye.

 This is typically achieved using clips (e.g. Terrassenclip RI4) or system holders (e.g. Twin system clip), which are attached to the decking boards or to the substructure made of wood or aluminium.
 The result is a perfectly even surface without visible screw heads.
+In addition, hidden fastening contributes to structural wood protection by significantly reducing the risk of rot or mould formation.

 The decision between direct/visible or hidden/invisible fastening of wooden decking boards ultimately depends on your individual priorities, the specific conditions of your project and, last but not least, the type of wood you select.